 Boracay is located in the Philippines and is pretty much the Cancun of Asia.
 Spend your days lounging on the beach, sailing the sea, island hopping, paddle boarding, scuba diving, banana boat riding, ATV driving and ziplining… They’re just some of the top things to do on your Boracay honeymoon.

 Majority of nationalities are able to obtain a free 30day visa upon arrival.
 Check here to see your countries visa requirements.
-Thirty days is great for those wanting a short holiday, however it wasn't nearly enough time for our Philippines honeymoon.
+Thirty days is great for those wanting a short holiday, however it wasn’t nearly enough time for our Philippines honeymoon.
 If you plan to stay longer than a month, definitely look into getting a 59-day tourist visa.
-You can obtain this directly from the embassy or online by clicking this link.
+You can obtain this directly from the embassy or online.
 If you don’t have time to organise this in advance, you can also extend your visa waiver from the immigration office in the Philippines.

 There isn’t an airport on the actual island of Boracay, therefore you have to fly into either Caticlan or Kalibo airport, then catch a ferry across to beautiful Boracay.
 Flying into Caticlan is by far the easiest option for your Boracay honeymoon, however flights can get a bit pricey particularly in the peak season and over holiday periods.
 Find the best deal on your flights with Skyscanner, we snagged ours for $60 USD each from Manila to Caticlan.